salujajaskeerat/ELP305-TribeD-documentation/index.md

 We use charge controllers to regulate voltage and current from solar panels to batteries.
 We used MPPT(Maximum Power Point Tracking) in this solar system.
 Charge Controller should fulfil the following requirements:

 1. It should have a high current rating more than the output peak current of solar panels
-2. It should charge the batteries correctly and efficiently and protect them from overcharging.
+2. It should charge the batteries correctly and efficiently and protect them from overcharging
-3. It should regulate the variation in current-voltage characteristics properly.
+3. It should regulate the variation in current-voltage characteristics properly

 We are using 1 Victron SmartSolar Charge Controller(85A,150V):
 <https://www.victronenergy.com/solar-charge-controllers/smartsolar-mppt-ve.can#enclosure-dimensions>